-During the year ended December 31, 2015, pursuant to the 2013 Plan, the Company granted 100,270 performance stock units ("PSUs") to certain employees.
+The Company may grant awards of performance stock units ("PSUs") to non-employee directors, members of the management team and employees on a discretionary basis pursuant to the 2013 Plan.
 Each PSU entitles the holder to receive, at the achievement of the performance-based and service-based criteria, a specified number of shares of the Company's stock.
 Performance-based vesting criteria primarily relate to milestone events specific to the Company's corporate goals, specifically regulatory development milestones related to the Company's product candidates.

+The Company granted 114,503 PSUs and 100,270 PSUs during the years ended December 31, 2016 and 2015, respectively.
 Stock-based compensation expense associated with these PSUs is recognized if the performance condition is considered probable of achievement using management's best estimates.
-As of December 31, 2015, these milestones were not probable and, therefore, no expense has been recognized related to these awards.
-No such awards were granted in prior periods.
+As of December 31, 2016, these milestones were not probable and, therefore, no expense has been recognized related to these awards.
+No such awards were granted during the year ended December 31, 2014.